Congratulations to the 2022-24 Recipients, Hugh Paterson III and Jamie Flood

 - Staff, officers, and families of the Coalition for Networked Information, the Association of Research Libraries, and EDUCAUSE are not eligible to apply.

-If awarded the fellowship, recipients must complete at least 6 credit hours of coursework per semester during the year(s) the fellowship is awarded.
+If awarded the scholarship, recipients must complete at least 6 credit hours of coursework per semester during the year(s) the scholarship is awarded.
 Recipients must submit an official transcript to the selection committee at the end of the first year of the award (no later than July 1), demonstrating good progress toward the graduate degree.
 The selection committee retains the right to terminate the award after one year if good progress is not demonstrated.

 Completed applications must include:

 - A completed application form (for EITHER master’s OR doctoral students), which includes space for a 300-500-word essay explaining the applicant’s qualifications, intellectual interests, and academic and career objectives.
 The essay must include a discussion of how the applicant will advance scholarship in digital information and technology and apply his or her knowledge to problems of scholarship, intellectual productivity, or public life.

 - A curriculum vitae or resume that includes the applicant’s complete contact information: address, phone number, and email.